carrascomj/gowsh/README.md

 ## Running the test

-The script can be tested from an input file on 'examples' directory.
+The script can be tested from an input file on 't/' directory.

-    ./gowsh.pl --gfile examples/input_genes.faa --torg 'corynebacterium glutamicum' --modorg 'corynebacterium efficiens'
+    gowsh.pl --gfile t/input_genes.faa --torg 'corynebacterium glutamicum' --modorg 'corynebacterium efficiens'

+Otherwise, you can

 The program will then parse the input file, download both genomes from NCBI and try to match homologues.